SilverMonkeyGmbH/v5_docs/Installation.rst

 Set up ConfigMgr connection
 ----------------------------
-Silver Monkey Administrator rights are required to activate or update the license key via the user interface.
+Silver Monkey Administrator rights are required to set or update the Configuration Manager Connection.
 If the "Settings"-Tab is visible, you got the required rights:

   .. image:: _static/Activation_Key_Screenshot1.png